AmberForrester/Portfolio/README.md

   description: "ADD A DESCRIPTION HERE",
 };
 ```
+  > If done correctly, these changes will be visible in your browser's tab.
 5. Go to your `page.tsx` file, and delete all of the code within the retun.
 Once you have done that you can now add in:
 ```tsx
 export default function Home() {